 As a financial advisor, I’ve encouraged clients for years to consider college savings as part of their financial planning considerations.
-However, until my son started college a few years ago, I didn’t have firsthand experience.
-This made it even more real for me – it reinforced how important saving for college can be for families.
-As I reflect on this recent experience, here are some tips to consider:
+However, with a son now in college, firsthand experience makes it even more real – it has reinforced how important saving for college can be for families.
+Here are a few tips to consider:

 1. Start early.
 My parents had the expectation I attend college; however, as I was growing up, there wasn’t much focus put into how it would be funded.
 I was able to get my 4-year degree, but paying for it was stressful at times.
 I’m now a parent of four, and just like it was for me, college is an expectation.
 Whether your philosophy is to pay for all their college expenses, or none, the more you (or they) save for college now, the less they have to worry about later.
 Research show that students with college savings accounts are three to four times as likely to graduate from college than those without.* Talk to your kids about your saving philosophy and help them begin to understand how savings can add up over time.